hashicorp/terraform/website/source/docs/providers/google/r/compute_instance_template.html.markdown

     network ip.
 If not given, one will be generated.

 The `service_account` block supports:

+* `email` - (Optional) The service account e-mail address.
+If not given, the default Google Compute Engine service account is used.

 * `scopes` - (Required) A list of service scopes.
 Both OAuth2 URLs and gcloud short names are supported.